 There’s two options for adding a sustainable protein to your smoothies: protein powder and/or whole food sources of protein.

-Complete Collagen Powder (another one of Brooke & I’s co-creations!) is my favorite daily smoothie (and tea!) addition.
+Whole Body Collagen is my favorite daily smoothie (and tea!) addition.
 Collagen proteins from clean, grass-fed animals provide the same kind of nutritional boost, gut-healing, skin renewing that you get from bone broth.
 Studies show that collagen improves bone health, gut health, skin & hair health and helps build & renew body tissue (think building a baby!).

 If you’re looking to avoid protein powders, there are plenty of whole food proteins that you can choose from (you can even mix and match!):